Storage

 Check Price on Amazon

-The T705 launched as a top-tier Gen5 drive in 2024 and has since dropped to ~$130 as newer controllers pushed it down the food chain.
-Its Phison PS5026-E26 controller and Micron 232-layer TLC NAND are proven — the same platform was used across multiple high-end Gen5 drives, meaning firmware is mature and stability issues have been long resolved.
+The T705 was among the first PCIe 5.0 drives to launch and is now priced at ~$248 — higher than its pre-shortage lows due to NAND supply constraints, but meaningfully less than the SN8100 for buyers prioritizing read speed per dollar.
+Its Phison PS5026-E26 controller and Micron 232-layer TLC NAND are proven — the same platform powered multiple high-end Gen5 drives, meaning firmware is mature and any early stability issues are long resolved.

 Sequential reads hit 13,600 MB/s and writes reach 10,200 MB/s.
-That’s 9% behind the SN8100 on reads and 7% behind on writes, but $50 cheaper.
+That’s 9% behind the SN8100 on reads and 7% behind on writes, but $36 cheaper.
 For gaming, you will not notice the difference.
 For content creation, the performance gap is real but marginal in all but the most demanding workflows.
+For a direct head-to-head between the T705 and the flagship Gen4 drive, see our Samsung 990 PRO vs Crucial T705 comparison.

-The one genuine concern is heat.
-The T705 without a heatsink regularly hits 80–85°C under sustained loads in systems without active M.2 airflow.
+The genuine concern is heat.
+Without a heatsink, the T705 regularly hits 80–85°C under sustained loads in systems without active M.2 airflow.
 The heatsink version (ASIN B0CTRXBKHP) costs about $15 more and keeps temperatures 20°C lower.
 If your case has direct airflow over the M.2 slot, the bare drive is fine.

 Samsung 990 PRO 1TB NVMe SSD